 News & Views

-Spotlight on the Care Sector – How to sponsor migrant carers and care workers
+Spotlight on the Care Sector – How to sponsor migrant carers and care workers (July 2023 Update)

-In 2022 alone, over 2,000 UK care providers obtained a Sponsor Licence enabling them to sponsor migrant care workers.
 With at least 165,000 vacancies in the social care sector, sponsoring experienced overseas carers to work in the UK is a vital lifeline for many providers.

-Spotlight on Hospitality – How to sponsor a Skilled Worker (May 2022 update)
+Spotlight on Hospitality – How to sponsor a Skilled Worker (June 2023 update)

 Care Worker roles to be added to the Shortage Occupation List and eligible for Skilled Worker visas from 15 February 2022